VladimirSharapov/SpringWebForum/README.md

 4. Go to  http://yourtomcataddress:yourport/spring-webforum

+PROJECT DESCRIPTION.

-Project that demonstrates usage of Java technologies to create web forum.
+This project demonstrates usage of Java technologies to create web forum.
 Currently it lacks many features, but the purpose was just to demonstrate my knowledge of Java technology stack.